LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### How do I disable a survey bot?

-If you need to temporarily remove a survey bot from your customer traffic flow, you can disable the bot.
-To do this, set the **Enable Bot** slider to Off in the bot's **Bot Settings**.
+If you need to temporarily remove a survey bot from your customer traffic flow (i.e., prevent it from triggering), access the bot's **Skill** setting in **Bot Settings**, and remove the assigned skill(s).

 #### Are survey bots supported in text-only channels?